DeepAI-Research/Simverse/docs/index.md

 ## Getting Started

-This documentation is intended to help you understand the structure of the Simian codebase and how to use it to generate synthetic data for your projects.
-Please select a topic from the sidebar to get started.
+Please visit the [Getting Started](/getting_started) page to learn how to set up your environment and generate synthetic data.